OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 *Added in the Office Add-in Manifest Schema version 1.1.

 > [!IMPORTANT]
-> - Make sure that the add-in ID is a valid and unique GUID.
-Various GUID generator tools are available on the web that you can use to create a unique GUID.
+> <ul><li>Make sure that the add-in ID is a valid and unique GUID.
+Various GUID generator tools are available on the web that you can use to create a unique GUID.</li>

-> - All URLs, such as the source file locations specified in the [SourceLocation](https://dev.office.com/reference/add-ins/manifest/sourcelocation) element, must be **SSL-secured (HTTPS)**.
+> <li>All URLs, such as the source file locations specified in the [SourceLocation](https://dev.office.com/reference/add-ins/manifest/sourcelocation) element, must be **SSL-secured (HTTPS)**.</li>

-> - All icon URLs, such as those used on command surfaces, must **allow caching**.
-The web server should NOT return HTTP headers like no-cache/no-store.
+> <li>All icon URLs, such as those used on command surfaces, must **allow caching**.
+The web server should NOT return HTTP headers like no-cache/no-store.</li>

-> - Add-ins submitted to the Office Store must also include the [SupportUrl](https://dev.office.com/reference/add-ins/manifest/supporturl) element.
-For more information, see [What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)
+> <li>Add-ins submitted to the Office Store must also include the [SupportUrl](https://dev.office.com/reference/add-ins/manifest/supporturl) element.
+For more information, see [What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)</li>

-> - As a best practice, only use the [AppDomains](https://dev.office.com/reference/add-ins/manifest/appdomains) element to specify domains other than the one specified in the [SourceLocation](https://dev.office.com/reference/add-ins/manifest/sourcelocation) element for authentication scenarios.
+> <li>As a best practice, only use the [AppDomains](https://dev.office.com/reference/add-ins/manifest/appdomains) element to specify domains other than the one specified in the [SourceLocation](https://dev.office.com/reference/add-ins/manifest/sourcelocation) element for authentication scenarios.</li></ul>

 ## Specify domains you want to open in the add-in window